DrAShabut/AndroidDev/session-9.md

 •	Checking for the BOOT_COMPLETED action in the Broadcast Receiver

-Obviously, you'll want to replace the Toast message with your own code, such as for recreating any alarms you might need.
+Obviously, you'll need to replace the Toast message with your own code, such as for recreating any alarms you might need.

 ## There's more
 If you followed the previous example, then you already have a Broadcast Receiver.
 You don't need a separate BroadcastReceiver for each action, just check for each action as needed.
 Here's an example if we need to handle another action: